builders-garden/flux-ens-cf-gateway/README.md

 Before running the gateway worker, couple of configuration needs to be done as following:

 1. Create a dev.vars in the root directory;
-2. Put gateway private key, supabase url and supabase key into it in between double quotes, as below:
+2. Put gateway private key, database url into it in between double quotes, as below:

 ```
 PRIVATE_KEY=""